 Named for Duke professor and former Duke Gardens director William Louis Culberson, the 18-acre arboretum represents the wealth of floral diversity in East Asia.

 Exploring its trails, you will find garden favorites such as Japanese maples, irises, peonies, ginger lilies and cherries, as well as a host of less familiar but botanically interesting species.
-Enhancing the landscape are features typically associated with Asian gardens—stepping stone pathways, stone lanterns and water basins, large boulders and a variety of architecturally accurate gates and bridges.
+Enhancing the landscape are features typically associated with Asian gardens—stepping stone pathways, stone lanterns and water basins, large boulders and a variety of traditionally inspired gates and bridges.

 Enjoy these Asiatic Arboretum highlights, which are featured on the Gardens map below.